uranium81/hackintosh-intel-11th-gen/README.md

     * run Rufus, select USB-stick, select `FreeDOS` boot-selection and point to Ubuntu ISO as described [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#4-boot-selection-and-partition-scheme)
 1. Upload [SSDTTime](https://github.com/corpnewt/SSDTTime) tool onto the USB-stick too as it will be required later, full info is described [here](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#running-ssdttime).
 For example keep it under `tools/SSDTTime` folder.

+[This guide](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos) describes, how to install Ubuntu on a macOS machine.

 Now, we can actually plug the USB-stick and run Ubuntu with **SSDTTime**.
 Reboot the machine and:

 1. Boot `Ubuntu` using `save graphics`.
 Somehow the nVidia Quadro K420 was not recognized and regular startup will hang (or display black screen) in later stages.